Dates

 - Ear plugs

-- Mosquito repellent
+- Bug repellent

-- Warm clothes for the evening
+- Warm clothes for the evenings

 - Bed sheets, sleeping bag or blankets, pillow

-fire spinning or other fire activities
+fire spinning or other fire activities (denim jeans/shorts and cotton t-shirt/singlet are perfect)

 - A natural fibre beanie/cap for warmth and to protect hair when fire